Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/README.md

 Basically bindings to WebGL (likewise for WebGPU) and any other WebAPI usually accessible from JavaScript are absent from WebAssembly and are provided by Emscripten's curated mix of C and C++ headers with JavaScript glue code in its library.

-If you need a refresher or an explanation why that is, please refer to our detailed explanation here: https://github.com/Devsh-Graphics-Programming/JS-WASM-interop-benchmark#how-the-browser-wasm-runtime-works-and-its-limits
+If you need a refresher or an explanation why that is the case, please refer to our detailed explanation here:<br>
+https://github.com/Devsh-Graphics-Programming/JS-WASM-interop-benchmark#how-the-browser-wasm-runtime-works-and-its-limits

 Any further C# bindings you might use would simply be nice wrappers around a set of P/Invokes into Emscripten's WASM main module or JS library.

 ### Are there any alternatives to WASM, short of rewriting your C++ or C# codebase to TypeScript or JavaScript?

-Not really, unless you count Emscripten's `asm.js` which cross compiles C++ to JavaScript as an option, which is bound to get far less attention than the WASM backend.
+Not really, unless you count Emscripten's `asm.js` which cross compiles C++ to JavaScript as an option, which is bound to get far less attention and maintenance going forward than the WASM backend.

 #### PRO: Only WASM will give you support for a true 64bit target (8 byte pointers, eventually)

-JavaScript does not have a native 64bit integer type, this is actually one of the things holding back the full rollout of `memory64` WASM proposal and WASM2, however this item is on the roadmap.
+JavaScript does not have a native 64bit integer type, while WASM has the `memory64` WASM proposal.

-For now Emscripten has the `sMEMORY64=2` option which will emulate 64bit by casting 32bit WASM memory addresses (its harmless since upper half of the address is always zero), **this makes it significantly easier and less stressful to port existing C++ and C# codebases which may have made assumptions about 64bit architecture being targetted**.
+For now Emscripten has the `sMEMORY64=2` option which will emulate 64bit by casting 32bit WASM memory addresses, which is harmless since upper half of the address is always zero.

+**This makes it significantly easier and less stressful to port existing C++ and C# codebases which may have made assumptions about 64bit architecture being targetted**.

 #### PRO: Eventually the amount of JavaScript glue code emitted by Emscripten will shrink